Khao Moo Dang Recipe (Thai Red Pork)

 Ingedients for red sauce labeled: water, red sauce, palm sugar, light soy sauce, sesame oil, sesame seeds, dark soy sauce, and tapioca starch.

-• Red sauce – This is the leftover sauce in which the pork was marinated.
+• Red sauce (1/2 cup + 2 tbsp) – This is the leftover marinade from the pork.

-Step 1: Crush garlic and coriander root with a mortar and pestle.
+Step 1: Pound the garlic and coriander root together using a mortar and pestle until finely crushed.

-Step 2: In a large mixing bowl, combine the garlic & coriander root mixture, Chinese five spice powder, white pepper, palm sugar, sesame oil, oyster sauce, light soy sauce, and tapioca starch.
-Add food coloring and thoroughly mix one more time.
+Step 2: In a large mixing bowl, combine the garlic-coriander mixture with Chinese five spice powder, white pepper, palm sugar, sesame oil, oyster sauce, light soy sauce, and tapioca starch.
+Add a few drops of red food coloring and mix everything well.

 Top-down view of large glass bowl with red sauce and sesame seeds.